 We had almost 30 pounds of harvested broccoli this year!
-The children learned how to harvest and prepare steamed broccoli during this class.
-Here our very proud group of children on that day.
+The children learned how to collect and prepare steamed broccoli during this class.
+Here are a very proud group of children on that day.

-“I like to eat and make pesto sauce because you can cut vegetables, see how it grows, then we go to the kitchen and then Ms.Fabiola blends it with oil, salt, put it with the pasta.
-Next we make beet-banana smoothie.
-We cut the beets and peel the banana, Ms. Fabiola blended the beet and it was so good!!!”
+“I like to eat and make pesto sauce because you can cut vegetables, and then Ms.Fabiola blends it with oil, salt, and we mixed it with the pasta.”
+Next, we make a beet-banana smoothie.
+We cut the beets and peel the banana, Ms. Fabiola blended the beet, and it was so good!!!”

-“I learned about different type of foods and smells of plants like chocolate mint and more.
-We also used the plants from the garden, for example basil.
+“I learned about a different type of foods and smells of plants like chocolate mint and more.
+We also used the plants from the garden, for example, basil.
 And we also ate the food that we made.”

-“I liked how when we found food in the garden we got to eat and we got to prepare tasty cuisine and we got to eat it.
-And in the garden there were a lot of bees in their habitat feeding off of flowers and caterpillars biting the leaves.”
+“I liked how when we found food in the garden, and we got to prepare tasty food, and we got to eat it.
+In the garden, there were bees in their habitat feeding off of flowers and caterpillars on the leaves.”

 “I learned about making pesto sauce and growing tomatoes.
-Then we was tasted peppermint.
+Then we have tasted peppermint.
 We tasted an onion plant.
 We tasted chocolate mint.
 We tasted basil.”